Updated August 15th, 2023 by Ben Reynolds

 If you know you don’t know much about investing, don’t fool yourself.
 Instead, invest in the world’s best dividend paying businesses through high quality dividend ETFs.

-Warren Buffett’s IQ is estimated to be between 130 and 160.
+Warren Buffett’s IQ is ‘a couple of points above 150‘.
 He is incredibly smart.
 But genius is not a requirement to realize exceptional investing results.

 “You don’t need to be a rocket scientist.
 Investing is not a game where the guy with the 160 IQ beats the guy with 130 IQ.”

 Knowing the limits of your circle of competence is more important than being brilliant and thinking your circle of competence includes all stocks.
 There’s no mistaking Buffett’s business genius.
-Even he does not think he can accurately assess all businesses.
+But even Buffett does not think he can accurately assess all businesses.

 “We make no attempt to pick the few winners that will emerge from an ocean of unproven enterprises.
 We’re not smart enough to do that, and we know it.
 Instead, we try to apply Aesop’s 2,600-year-old equation to opportunities in which we have reasonable confidence as to how many birds are in the bush and when they will emerge.”